-pH: The pH of water is a scientific measurement that describes how acidic or alkaline (basic) a substance, e.g. water with a pH of 7 is neutral.
-It is expressed on a scale from 0 to 14. pH of less than 7 is acid and greater than 7 is alkaline.
+pH: The pH of water is a scientific measurement that describes how acidic or alkaline (basic) a substance is, e.g. water with a pH of 7 is neutral.
+It is expressed on a scale from 0 to 14.
+A pH of less than 7 is acidic and greater than 7 is alkaline.

-Precipitation: Precipitation is the condensation of a solid from a solution during a chemical reaction.
-This occurs when the solution is supersaturated, whereupon the solid forms from the solute phase, and usually sinks to the bottom of the solution
+PRECIPITATION: Precipitation is the condensation of a solid from a solution during a chemical reaction.
+This occurs when the solution is supersaturated, whereupon the solid forms from the solute phase, and usually sinks to the bottom of the solution.

-Precision: Is the closeness of agreement between the results obtained applying the method several times under prescribed conditions.
+PRECISION: Is the closeness of agreement between the results obtained applying the method several times under prescribed conditions.
 The precision depends only on the distribution of random errors.

-Public Piped Water Supplies: A system that provides piped water to the public for human consumption.
+PUBLIC PIPED WATER SUPPLIES: A system that provides piped water to the public for human consumption.

-Pungent: A sharp or stinging sensation of an odour.
+PUNGENT: A sharp or stinging sensation of an odour.